labscommunity/arweavekit-docs/wallet-kit/hooks.md

 ## `usePermissions`

-Permissions hook.
-Returns the permissions given to the app, known by Arweave Wallet Kit.
+The Permissions hook returns the permissions given to the application by the connected user.

-**Usage**
+### Usage

 ```ts
 const permissions = usePermissions();